 w/b 15 July: Company of One: Why Staying Small is the Next Big Thing for Business by Paul Jarvis.
 Again, this is one I’ve already started, and am enjoying, though it’s not quite as captivating as Parker.
 I love the premise: decide what success looks like for you and don’t fall into the trap of using other people’s metrics.

 w/b 22 July: An Economist Walks Into A Brothel: And other unexpected places to understand risk by Allison Schrager.
 This one’s a wildcard, but really: how can you NOT want to read a book with a title like that?
 I love these books that show how economics is at the heart of not just business but life, and am looking forward to this one.

-w/b 29 July: Play Bigger: How Pirates, Dreamers, and Innovators Create New Categories and Dominate Markets by Al Ramadan, Dave Peterson and Christopher Lochhead.
+w/b 29 July: Play Bigger: How Pirates, Dreamers, and Innovators Create New Categories and Dominate Markets by Al Ramadan, Dave Peterson, Christopher Lochhead and Kevin Maney.
 I honestly can’t remember who recommended this one to me, but it’s another that’s been a while on the pile.
 It’s time.

 w/b 5 August: Wilful Blindness: Why We Ignore the Obvious by Margaret Heffernan.
 I love Heffernan’s writing – Beyond Measure is simply brilliant – and Christine Armstrong recommended this one to me as ‘a revelation to me about how people actually behave in businesses’.
 (Don’t panic: I know it says 400+ pages on the Amazon page but it’s really 294.
 I checked.)